Skip to main content

 A bit more manual effort (when you need it):

-• Canonical bindings: when two sources define “revenue” differently, you pick the authoritative one. canonic surfaces the ambiguity; you resolve it once.
+• Canonical bindings: when two sources define “revenue” differently, you pick the authoritative one. canonic surfaces the ambiguity.
+You resolve it once.

-• Knowledge prose: the business “why” behind a definition; canonic drafts it, you refine it.
+• Knowledge prose: the business “why” behind a definition. canonic drafts it, you refine it.

 • Guardrails & contracts: mandatory filters, required dimensions, final-vs-provisional rules.
 Added when a number needs protecting.